 The CCCF Special Circumstances Grant Opportunity is designed to support continuity of child care, in particular in disadvantaged or vulnerable communities, where a service is:

-- at risk of closure due to an unforeseen event or circumstance, such as a natural disaster, or extreme weather event,
+- at risk of closure due to an unforeseen event or circumstance, such as a natural disaster, or extreme weather event, or pandemic

 - at risk of permanent closure due to another event or circumstance, where that closure would result in a lack of suitable child care for the community, or